zentyal/zentyal/docs/en/user/mailfilter.rst

    for viruses or spam.
 Spam threshold:
    You can use the default threshold score for spam or a custom value.
+Learn from accounts' Spam IMAP folders:
+   If enabled, when a email is put in the `Spam` IMAP folder the email is automatically learned as spam.
+Likewise if a email is moved from the `Spam` folder to a normal folder is learned as ham.
 Learning account for ham / spam:
    If enabled, `ham@domain` and `spam@domain` accounts will be created.
    Users can send emails to these accounts to train the filter.
 All mail sent to